gumaerc-testorg/24.915-fall-2015/content/pages/readings.md

 {{< tdopen >}}

 Keating, Patricia.
 "The Window Model of Coarticulation: Articulatory Evidence."
 In _Papers in Laboratory Phonology: Between the Grammar and Physics of Speech_.
 Edited by John Kingston and Mary E. Beckman.
 Cambridge University Press, 1990.
-ISBN: 9780521368087. \[Preview with {{% resource_link "a2920865-7e13-4d36-866c-625c2792a291" "Google Books" %}}\]
+ISBN: 9780521368087. \[Preview with [Google Books](http://books.google.com/books?id=bDbnZsYyAncC&pg=PA451=onepage)\]

 Browman, Catherine P., and Joseph Leonard Goldstein.
 "Tiers in Articulatory Phonology, with Some Implications for Casual Speech."
 In _Papers in Laboratory Phonology: Between the Grammar and Physics of Speech_.
 Edited by John Kingston and Mary E. Beckmen.
 Cambridge University Press, 1990.
-ISBN: 9780521368087. \[Preview with {{% resource_link "9826fee4-83a7-4876-bf94-6d3aa64a40f9" "Google Books" %}}\]
+ISBN: 9780521368087. \[Preview with [Google Books](http://books.google.com/books?id=bDbnZsYyAncC&pg=PA341=onepage)\]

 {{< tdclose >}}